THE RIVER NYMPHS OF THE PEMMIGEWASSET RIVER

 by Matt Hopkinson and Doug Doremus

-The rascally river nymphs of the Pemmigewasset River had it out for Doug Doremus.
-In 1991, he unwrapped a Ranger canoe from a tree in the rapids below the West Thornton Bridge, and repaired it with several pounds of fiberglass.
+The river nymphs of the Pemmigewasset River had it out for him.
+In 1991, Doug Doremus unwrapped a Ranger canoe from a tree in the rapids below the West Thornton Bridge, and repaired it with several pounds of fiberglass.
 Now in 1995, at the same bend in the river, he and his friend, Matt Hopkinson discover how far the nymphs will go to get it back.
 Here is our story:

 SATURDAY, October 21, 1995.
 7:30 AM: “JUMBO….shrimp!
 How the heck are ya?”
 Doug returns the greeting by pouring Matt a cup of coffee from his aluminum percolator, the kind that feels at home atop the Coleman stove.